Multiple positive solutions to a perturbed Gelfand problem involving mixed local-nonlocal operators and singular nonlinearity: A Third Solution in The Non-singular Case

 In this section, we further extend the previous result and establish the existence of a third solution for \eqref{P_lambda} in the specific case of $\ba =0$, by employing a fixed point theorem due to Amann. \begin{proposition}{(see Amann \cite{amann1976fixed})} Let $X$ be a retract of some Banach space and $f: X \rar X$ be a completely continuous map.
 Suppose $X_1$ and $X_2$ are disjoint retracts of $X$ and let $U_k$, $k=1,2$, be open subsets of $X$ such that $U_k \subset X_k$, $k=1,2$.
 Moreover, suppose that $f(X_k)\subset X_k$ and that $f$ has no fixed points on $X_k \setminus U_k$, $k=1,2$.
 Then $f$ has at least three distinct fixed points $x, x_1, x_2$ with $x_k \in X_k$, $k=1,2$ and $x\in X \setminus (X_1 \cup X_2)$. \end{proposition}

-In Section \ref{section-multiplicity}, the solution map $T$ has already been defined.
+We recall the solution map $T$ defined in Section \ref{section-multiplicity}.
 The primary focus is now to establish certain key properties of the map $T$, which will act as sufficient conditions for verifying the hypotheses of Proposition \ref{amann}.
 A crucial component of this process is the Hopf-type Strong Comparison Principle, which we introduce first before proceeding with the proof of Theorem \ref{theorem_2}.

 \begin{proposition} Let $g\in C_0 (\sr)\cap BV_{loc}(\sr) $, $u,v \in \wop\cap C_0 \omc$, $u \not\equiv v$ and there exists $K>0$ such that

 Then $u<v$ in $\Om$ and $v-u \in C_e^+ \omc$, where $e$ is defined by equation \eqref{e}. \end{proposition}